Duavee: 7 things you should know

 - Estrogens should not be used to prevent cardiovascular disease or dementia.
 Unopposed estrogens have been shown to increase the risk of endometrial cancer; however, the bazedoxifene in Duavee mitigates this risk.
 Estrogens should be prescribed at the lowest dosages and for the shortest duration consistent with treatment goals.

 - Duavee may cause interactions with some laboratory tests or elevations in some laboratory tests.
-It may interact with a number of drugs, such as some anticonvulsants and inducers of hepatic enzymes CYP3A4 such as itraconazole and St John's Wort.
+It may interact with several other medications, such as some anticonvulsants and inducers of CYP3A4 hepatic enzymes such as itraconazole and St John's Wort.

 - Duavee has not been studied in women older than 75 years of age.